 I-75 / SR 826, RAMP A

-Corven Engineering Role: Prime Consultant, Engineer of Record.
-Development of three-dimensional construction analyses to determine state of stress in bridge, design of bridge strengthening using external longitudinal post-tensioning, load rating of widened bridge, shop drawing review, and engineering support during construction.
+Corven Engineering served as the prime consultant and engineer of record.
+Services included the development of three-dimensional construction analyses in determining the state of stress in the bridge, design of bridge strengthening using external longitudinal post-tensioning, load rating of widened bridge, shop drawing review, and engineering support during construction.